spacebanana420/Kerolauncher/README.md

 Supported formats: ```.nds .cia .cci .3ds .wbfs .sfc```

+## $nds_command, $threeds_commands, $wii_command and $snes_command
+**The command to launch the emulators from the commandline, launching the game directly**

+If empty, the commands will default to what they originally are

+*Example: "melonds" or "/path/to/melonds" or "flatpak run net.kuribo64.melonDS"*

 ## $backup_paths
 **Add the path to a file or folder to backup**